mykmal/mykmal.xyz-v1/content/research/index.md

 hidemeta: true
 ---

 *My research interests span many applications of statistics in genetics and molecular biology, but I especially focus on studying the genetic basis of human diseases.
 By developing probabilistic and computational methods that synthesize genomic information with other omic data sets, I seek to uncover how genetic variability impacts disease pathways.
-My ultimate goal is to solve the most pressing complex diseases, including cancer and dementia.*
+My ultimate goal is to help solve the most pressing complex diseases, including cancer and dementia.*

 ### Discovering disease-associated loci